-The University Police Department is the largest department within DSS, and is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies.
-The department offers our community a full range of services, including 24-hour patrol, investigations and crime prevention activities.
-Additionally, two very important positions have been added to the department's table of organization.
-The Diversity and Inclusion Officer works closely with the department's command staff in the areas of training, recruitment and selection of personnel, policy development, and accountability.
-The department's Community and Student Engagement Coordinator collaborates with our community relations supervisor and the Office of Student Affairs in an effort to develop partnerships with our student and faculty community.
+The University Police Department is the largest department within DSS and is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies.
+The department offers our community a full range of services, including 24-hour patrol, investigations, and crime prevention activities.
 The effectiveness of these efforts is largely dependent on the ability to develop and maintain community trust between the police and those they serve.
 The dedicated women and men of the University of Virginia Police Department stand with our community for justice and peace, and are fully committed to fair, equitable, and transparent policing strategies.

-In partnership with our police department, the Security Technology, Emergency Management, and Threat Assessment teams are critical to the safety and security of our community.
-State of the art security technologies, coupled with a catalog of emergency notification systems, and a best in class Threat Assessment program provide for the safety and well being for the more than 50,000 people who occupy our Grounds each day.
+In partnership with our police department, the Security Technology, Emergency Management, Clery and Youth Protection, and Threat Assessment teams are critical to the safety and security of our community and well-being for approximately 50,000 people who occupy our Grounds each day.
 Our emergency notification systems include those designed to send text messages, activate desktop computer alerts, or sound sirens allowing us to quickly alert the community of a dangerous situation.
 Simultaneously, our Emergency Management teams construct and lead our preparation, response, and recovery efforts for all hazard and emergency situations.
-Our Director of Threat Assessment leads a multi-disciplinary team of subject matter experts and support staff across the University landscape.
-The team meets weekly to assess vulnerabilities, examine emerging trends, and discuss best practices in preserving a safe and healthy community for our students, faculty, staff and visitors.